mdn/content/files/en-us/web/api/performancelonganimationframetiming/index.md

 This interface extends the following {{domxref("PerformanceEntry")}} properties for long animation frame timing performance entry types by qualifying them as follows:

 - {{domxref("PerformanceEntry.duration")}} {{ReadOnlyInline}} {{Experimental_Inline}}
-  - : Returns a {{domxref("DOMHighResTimeStamp")}} representing the elapsed time between the start and end of the animation frame, in milliseconds.
+  - : Returns a {{domxref("DOMHighResTimeStamp")}} representing the time taken to process the LoAF in it's entirety, in milliseconds.
 - {{domxref("PerformanceEntry.entryType")}} {{ReadOnlyInline}} {{Experimental_Inline}}
   - : Returns the entry type, which is always `"long-animation-frame"`.
 - {{domxref("PerformanceEntry.name")}} {{ReadOnlyInline}} {{Experimental_Inline}}